anionDev/Adame/Reference/usage.md

 #### Description

-This command ensures that the current configuration of the Adame-managed environment will be applied (e. g. new firewall-rules).
+This command ensures that the current configuration of the Adame-managed environment will be applied (e. g. new rules for the intrusion detection system).

-### run
+### startadvanced

 #### Syntax

-`Adame run --configurationfile Adame.configuration`
+`Adame startadvanced --configurationfile Adame.configuration`

 #### Description